ebaauw/homebridge-music/README.md

 # homebridge-music

-## Homebridge plugin for iTunes with Airplay
+## Homebridge plugin for iTunes with Airplay speakers
 Copyright © 2016-2018 Erik Baauw.
 All rights reserved.

-This [homebridge](https://github.com/nfarina/homebridge) plugin exposes iTunes controls to Apple's [HomeKit](http://www.apple.com/ios/home/).
-It provides the following features
+This [homebridge](https://github.com/nfarina/homebridge) plugin exposes controls to Apple's [HomeKit](http://www.apple.com/ios/home/) for a music player, like iTunes or EyeTV, running on macOS.
+It provides the following features:
-- HomeKit support for controlling iTunes, EyeTV, or other music/media players on macOS:
+- HomeKit support for controlling iTunes or EyeTV:
   - On/Off control;
   - Volume control;
+  - Previous/Next track/channel;
   - View current track/channel;
-- HomeKit support for controlling AirPlay or AirFoil speakers from macOS:
+- HomeKit support for controlling AirPlay speakers connected to iTunes on macOS:
   - On/Off control;
   - Volume control;
+- HomeKit control [Airfoil](https://rogueamoeba.com/airfoil/) connected speakers:
+  - On/Off control;
+  - Volume control;
-- Provides AppleScript framework to support other players.
+- Provides an AppleScript framework to support other players.

-Note: this is my old, never before published, plugin from 2016 I used to control my music, before moving to Sonos and homebridge-zp.
+Note: this is my old, never before published, plugin from 2016 that I used to control my music, before moving to Sonos and [homebridge-zp](https://github.com/ebaauw/homebridge-zp).

 ### Prerequisites
 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
-I recommend using the latest OS versions: iOS 11.2.1, watchOS 4.2, and tvOS 11.2.1.
+I recommend to use the latest released versions of iOS, watchOS, and tvOS.
 Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
-To use the full features of homebridge-hue, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid).
+To use the full features of homebridge-zp, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid).
-For HomeKit automation, you need to setup an Apple TV (4th generation later) or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).
+For HomeKit automation, you need to setup an Apple TV (4th generation or later) or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).

-homebridge-music only runs on macOS, because it uses AppleScript.
+You need a macOS system to run homebridge-music.

+### Player and Speakers
+The homebridge-music plugin creates an accessory *Music* for the player.
+By default, this accessory contains a single `Switch` service, with the same name as the accessory.
+In addition to the standard `Power State` characteristic for play/pause control, additional characteristics are provided for `Volume`, `Change Track`, and `Current Track` (read-only).
+Note that `Current Track` and `Change Group` are custom characteristics.
+They might not be supported by all HomeKit apps, see [**Caveats**](#caveats).

+For each AirPlay or Airfoil speaker, homebridge-music creates an additional accessory, named after the speaker.
+By default, these accessory contain a single `Switch` service, with the same name as the accessory.
+In addition to the standard `Power State` characteristic for play/pause control, an additional characteristic is provided for `Volume`.

+Note that neither Siri nor the Apple's Home app support `Volume`, even thought this is a standard HomeKit characteristic.
+Because of this, the type of the service, as well as the type of characteristic used for volume can be changed from `config.json`, see [**Configuration**](#configuration) and [issue #10](https://github.com/ebaauw/homebridge-zp/issues/10).

 ### Installation
 The homebridge-music plugin obviously needs homebridge, which, in turn needs Node.js.
 I've followed these steps to set it up on my macOS server: